tidoust/web-features-viz/README.md

 You should be able to generate graphs yourself from the CSV files using Datawrapper or your favorite graph library or service.

+**Note:** CSV files use `;` as separator.

 ## Generated CSV files and graphs

 ### Timelines

+**Note:** ~50 features have support dates that start with `≤` in web-features to indicate that support started before these dates.
+This nuance is dropped to compute statistics.
+This makes features appear later than they should when looking at the evolution of the number of web features, and reduces the duration from first implementation to newly available.
+Impact should remain minimal and I believe underlying dates are all before mid-2020.

 #### Evolution of the number of web features